PGLang: 2022–present: Breakthrough, brand collaborations and Project 3

-On January 13, 2022, Deadline Hollywood reported that Lamar and Free were producing a comedy feature film through PGLang, in a partnership with South Park creators Matt Stone and Trey Parker, for Paramount Pictures.
-The untitled film is scheduled to be released in theaters on July 4, 2025, in a nod to American Independence Day.
+On January 13, 2022, Deadline Hollywood reported that Lamar and Free were producing a comedy feature film through pgLang, in a partnership with South Park creators Matt Stone and Trey Parker, for Paramount Pictures.
+The untitled film was scheduled released in theaters on July 4, 2025, in a nod to American Independence Day.

+However, following Lamar's active touring schedule, the movie has been postponed indefinitely with a release date currently not set.
 The company announced the signing of rapper Tanna Leone on March 9, under the aegis of Def Jam Recordings.
-He released his debut album, Sleepy Soldier, on April 27, 2022.
-PGLang launched a footwear collaboration and advertising campaign for lifestyle brand Converse on May 2, 2022, which starred Leone and Selah Marley.
+He released his debut album, Sleepy Soldier, on April 27, 2022. pgLang launched a footwear collaboration and advertising campaign for lifestyle brand Converse on May 2, 2022, which starred Leone and Selah Marley.

 Lamar released his fifth album, Mr. Morale & the Big Steppers, on May 13, 2022.
-Receiving critical acclaim, the album debuted atop the Billboard 200 and was later awarded the Grammy Award for Best Rap Album.
-PGLang presented its accompanying tour, the Big Steppers Tour, through a partnership with Cash App and Amazon Music.
+Receiving critical acclaim, the album debuted atop the Billboard 200 and was later awarded the Grammy Award for Best Rap Album. pgLang presented its accompanying tour, the Big Steppers Tour, through a partnership with Cash App and Amazon Music.
 The tour premiered an advertising campaign co-starring Lamar and Ray Dalio for Cash App, which won a Webby Award for Top Scripted (Branded) Video, and the short film adaptation of "We Cry Together", a song by Lamar and Taylour Paige.
-A concert film documenting the tour, Kendrick Lamar Live: The Big Steppers Tour, was released through Amazon Prime Video on November 23, 2022.
-PGLang partnered with Spotify and non-governmental organization Surf Ghana to open Vibrate Space, a community recording studio and music business program in Accra.
+A concert film documenting the tour, Kendrick Lamar Live: The Big Steppers Tour, was released through Amazon Prime Video on November 23, 2022. pgLang partnered with Spotify and non-governmental organization Surf Ghana to open Vibrate Space, a community recording studio and music business program in Accra.

-PGLang won six awards during the 2023 Cannes Lions International Festival of Creativity, including the Film Craft Grand Prix for Direction and the Special Award for Independent Agency of the Year – Craft.
+pgLang won six awards during the 2023 Cannes Lions International Festival of Creativity, including the Film Craft Grand Prix for Direction and the Special Award for Independent Agency of the Year – Craft.
 In November 2023, the company released their second footwear collaboration with Converse and their first mobile phone collaboration with Light Phone.
-Dominic Fike and Baby Keem starred in the advertising campaign for Converse.
-PGLang announced a five-year partnership with Global Citizen to establish and curate Move Afrika: A Global Citizen Experience, the first major touring circuit across the African continent.
+Dominic Fike and Baby Keem starred in the advertising campaign for Converse. pgLang announced a five-year partnership with Global Citizen to establish and curate Move Afrika: A Global Citizen Experience, the first major touring circuit across the African continent.